 An improvement construction plan is required whenever an improvement (not including buildings), such as a sewer extension, is shown on an approved land development or subdivision plan to be constructed or installed.

 Lower Merion Township, acting under the Municipalities Planning Code (MPC), requires that a guarantee for improvements be posted with the Township prior to the recording of an approved Subdivision/ Land Development Plan or the issuance of various permits.
-The Township Engineer determines the amount of guarentee required based on the proposed construction project.
+The Township Engineer determines the amount of guarantee required based on the proposed construction project.
 The Township has standard forms for all types of guarantee and that must accompany the submitted guarantee.
-Please contact Susan Taylor for the standard forms.
+Please contact Angela Forney for the standard forms.

 Many of the application forms are available online at the Township Forms page